7 Gley Soils

 GUSQ

-Other soils that are sandy by weighted average to 90 cm from the mineral soil surface and have saline soil materials within 60 cm of the mineral soil surface.
+Other soils that are sandy by weighted average to 90 cm from the mineral soil surface and have saline soil material within 60 cm of the mineral soil surface.

 GUT